 Just considering the first question bluntly and truthfully has stalled the overall process in many situations.
 But as Jim Collins says in chapter 4 of “Good to Great,” “Confront the Brutal Facts…But Never Lose Hope.”

-Since this is Labor Day weekend, take some time – perhaps a couple of evenings – and think about where your school you lead is right now, at this point in history.
+Since Labor Day is coming up, plan on taking some time – perhaps a couple of evenings – and think about where your school you lead is right now, at this point in history.
 Then, ask yourself, “Why am I a leader in this particular school at this particular point in history?”
+This year especially, this is a VERY important question!

 Perhaps you’re a development director, an advancement director, a board member, or a principal.
 To answer the question, know you are in this position right now for a particular purpose…and whether you believe it or not, you are in this position for a reason that is far beyond human rationalization and comprehension.